oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

     [section 3.3.7 dateTime](https://www.w3.org/TR/xmlschema11-2/#dateTime), can be cast to `Edm.DateTimeOffset`.
     If the string value does not contain a time-zone offset, it is treated as UTC.

-The `cast` function is optional for primitive values (first five rules) and up-casts (seventh rule).

 If the cast fails, the `cast` function returns `null`.

 ##### <a name="isof" href="#isof">5.1.1.10.2 `isof`</a>